Guide to Advanced Roadmaps for Jira

 We included Sub-Tasks in this hierarchy for a reason: Sub-Tasks are easy to enter (speed of entry is important to teams), can be nested easily in the plan, and have all the same inherent functionality as a Task or Story in Jira.
-If you have a Sub-Task of any size, and they are not related to multiple tasks or stories simultaneously, include them in your structure to resource directly against them.
+If you have a Sub-Task of any size, and they are not related to multiple tasks or stories simultaneously, include them in your Jira structure resource planning directly against them.

 Key Note: Advanced Roadmaps for Jira is a team-based capacity model.
-For those of you looking for individual resource forecasting and capacity management, send us a message and we’ll explore the best path forward to get this data in the system as a more targeted report format..
+For those of you looking for individual resource forecasting and capacity management, send us a message and we’ll explore the best path forward to get this data in the system as a more targeted report format.

 Step 2: Import your data to a plan

 The next step is to create the Advanced Roadmap.
 You follow a wizard-like interface and select a couple different source types for your plan: